Mass media in Ethiopia: History

 The role of broadcasting in national development and the media's role in creating an educated labor force grew out of the activities of the Point Four Program" and were also a feature of the $2.5 million technical assistance agreement signed in 1957.
 The Ethiopians installed a one-kilowatt transmitter in 1961 followed by its first high-power short wave facility in 1964.
 A further plan evolved to build high-power medium wave transmitters in Addis Ababa, Asmara and Harrar.

 Television was first broadcast in 1962 during the initial meeting of the Organization of African Unity.
 Regular broadcast television started in November 1964 with original transmitter and studio located in the City Hall.
 Broadcasts of news, locally produced and imported programming started at about 5:30 pm and lasted until 11:00 pm.

 Governed by the Ministry of Education, Ethiopian Educational Television (EET) went on the air in October 1965.
 Programming during the mourning hours, the service grew to 15 programs a week to 50 schools with a total student population of 48,000.
 Along with educational radio (EER) in 1968, radio and television production facilities were added and/or expanded and the name was changed to the Ethiopian Mass Media Center (EMMC).
 It primarily serviced in-school education; some adult education programs were added in 1970.

 The topography of Ethiopia was an especially difficult impediment to developing a broadcasting system that could offer programming to the entire population of the country.
 Not only internal, but also external communications to the rest of the world was difficult because of distance.
-In addition to this, language differences as well as language policies has a significant impact on programming.
+In addition to this, language differences as well as language policies have a significant impact on programming.
 One last significant element in describing Ethiopian broadcasting is its commitment to the use of media for both formal and non-formal education.

 The Ethiopian Broadcasting Service (EBS) included Radio Ethiopia and Ethiopian Television.
 The Imperial Board of Telecommunications (IBTE) was established in 1952 to install and maintain telecommunications facilities.
 An Imperial Order declared the Ethiopian Broadcasting Service "an autonomous public Authority within the Imperial Ethiopian Government" and, while operating under the direction, control and supervision of the Ministry of Information, it is subject to IBTE's licensing and authorization powers.
 In 1974, the government was involved in both radio and television broadcasting.